Rules and Regulations for the Management

 The Council does not accept any responsibility for the theft of, damage to or deterioration of the plaque.

 The right to affix a memorial plaque to the wall is granted for a period of thirty years in line with the Exclusive Rights of Burial term.
+This period applies to both interments and scatterings.
+Requests for display a plaque only (without and interment or scattering) on the wall will incur the affixing fee and will be granted for an initial period of 5 years.

 If the right to affix a memorial is not renewed, then the plaque will be removed from the Memorial Garden and retained in the office for three months and may be claimed during this time.
 If not claimed, it will be disposed of.